isuhendro/data-science-beginner/README.md

 ### Give Me Example?!

-## Typical Implementation
+## Typical / Basic Implementation

-1. **Data preparation** You must have `historical data`.
+1. **Data Preparation** You must have `historical data`.
 And it should be a good number of `historical data`, perhaps hundreds or thousands.
 Example: to build a program to read handwriting, you need a collection of images of `handwriting` letters - and label each image with the letter.

 > Here, X1 = image, Y1=label.
 Our task is to find M, as such `X1 * M = Y1`, and this `M` should work with another set X2, as such `X2 * M = Y2`.

-2. **Data sampling** X1 is it `image` or `matrices`?
+2. **Data Sampling** X1 is it `image` or `matrices`?
 Matrices!
 You can't perform math calculation with images.
-Thus, we need to convert the image into number.
+Thus, we need to convert the image into number by doing `data sampling`

+3. **Data Split** Supposed you have 1000 sample records.
+You need to split as two set, e.g. X1, Y1 as many as 750 records, and X2, Y2 as many as 250 records.
+You would then use X1 to build M, and use X2 to test how accurate is M. As mentioned above `if` M is perfect then X2 * M = Y2.

+4. **Data Cleansing**

+5. **Data Normalisation**